chanzuckerberg/cellxgene-census/cell_census_builder/README.md

 Note on required host resources:

 - all H5AD files not on the local disk will be downloaded/cached locally.
-There must be suffiicent local file system space.
+There must be sufficient local file system space.
 Location of cache can be controlled with the environment variable `FSSPEC_CACHE_DIR`
 - each H5AD will be read into memory, in its entirety.
 Sufficient RAM must be present to allow for this (and to do so for multiple H5ADs concurrently if you use the `--multi-process` option)